pulumi/pulumi-hugo/themes/default/content/docs/reference/deployments-rest-api/_index.md

 Image requirements:

+* It must be a publicly available image.
 * It must be a unix-based image which includes `curl`.
 * It must include the `pulumi` CLI in its `$PATH`.
 * It must include the required SDK runtime(s) for your Pulumi program.